jiangyan/typescript-mcp-demo/README.md

                       └───────────────┘
 ```

+## Multiple MCP Servers Implementation

+This project implements a multi-server MCP architecture, allowing Claude to access tools from different specialized servers.

+### Server Configuration

+The project includes two distinct MCP servers:

+1. **TodoPlan MCP Server** (`server/mcp-server-todoplan.ts`): Provides tools for managing todos and plans
+   - `get-todo`: Get a todo item for a specific category
+   - `get-plan`: Get the overall plan

+2. **Project MCP Server** (`server/mcp-server-project.ts`): Provides tools for accessing project information
+   - `get-project-details`: Get details for a specific project

+### Host App Integration

+The host app (`client/host-app.ts`) has been implemented to:

+1. Connect to multiple MCP servers simultaneously
+2. Prefix tool names with their server name using underscores to avoid conflicts (e.g., `todoplan-server_get-todo`)
+3. Route tool calls to the appropriate server based on the prefix
+4. Present a unified set of tools to the LLM

+### Example Queries

+Try the following queries to test the integration of multiple servers:

+- "Tell me about project Earth"
+- "What's my todo for the work category?"
+- "Find my todo in the work category and tell me what projects are related to it"
+- "What's my plan?"

 ## Troubleshooting

-1. **Connection issues**: Ensure both servers are running and check the console for error messages.
+1. **Connection issues**: Ensure both MCP servers and the host app are running and check the console for error messages.

-2. **Tool not found**: Make sure the MCP server is running and the tool names match exactly.
+2. **Tool not found**: Make sure the MCP servers are running and the tool names match exactly.

-3. **API key errors**: Verify your Anthropic API key is correctly set in the `.env` file.
+3. **API key errors**: Verify your Anthropic API key is correctly set in the client's `.env` file.

 4. **Tool use errors**: Check the response panel for detailed error information.

+5. **Invalid tool name format**: Ensure tool names follow Anthropic's required format (alphanumeric characters, underscores, and hyphens only).

 ## License